noahehall/blockchain/blockchain.md

   - when its time to add a block, a randomly selected delegate is selected as speaker, proposes the block of transactions to add, and atleast 66% of the other delegates must approve, the process repeates if less than 66% (2/3rds) fail to approve the proposed block
 - neo uses DBFT
 - said to be much faster that PoW because there are no complicated cryptographic puzzles to solve
-- there are no forks: because there is always only one versin of truth (due to the consensus nodes + voting process)
+- there are no forks: because there is always only one version of truth
+  - due to the consensus nodes + voting process
 - assignes roles to nodes to help coordinate consensus
 - does not have miners, but instead consensus nodes and regular nodes
   - regular nodes: just normal users